nooneyoulleverknow/medicarefraudscreener/README.md

-Now let's suppose I just want to focus on the town of lewiston as to the billing code t2016 php evaluator.php me s all code:covid 0 revenueperclient match lewiston city
+Now let's suppose I just want to focus on the town of lewiston as to the billing code t2016 php evaluator.php me s all code:covid 0 paidperpatient match lewiston city

-Let's suppose an out of state zipcode php evaluator.php me s all code:covid 0 revenueperclient !match zip
+Let's suppose an out of state zipcode php evaluator.php me s all code:covid 0 paidperclaim !match zip

 There is no point really to give multiple examples of this